Many women have an overflowing wardrobe

 Have you been or are you in the situation that your closet or wardrobe seems to be close to burst like an overfull balloon?
 Despite there are so many clothes, you feel you have nothing to wear?
 Have you every questioned yourself why you don’t wear some of your beautiful clothes?

-As with many things in fashion over 40, the reasons are manifold.
+Like with many things in midlife and fashion, the reasons are manifold.
 Let’s go to the guts of it.

 Some clothes are memories and keepsakes

 One of my friends has a closet full of beautiful clothes that she plans to wear once she looses those 10 lb.
 Loosing weight is even harder than trying not to gain weight.
-These clothes just get out of style and she finally tosses them for that very reason.
-My advice:
+As if this fact wheren’t enough, these clothes just get out of style and she finally tosses them for that very reason.

 Toss your too big clothes when you lost weight